Commercial Vehicle Maintenance Checklist: How Electronic Forms Reduce Your Fleet Downtime

 2. Demand Maintenance Checklist

-This means replacing or fixing certain truck parts only when they break down and stop working properly.
-This can also happen after an independent inspection that determines the wear and tear situation on a truck.
+This means replacing or fixing certain truck parts only when they break down.
+Demand maintenance can also occur after an independent inspection that determines wear and tear that needs to be addressed on a truck.

-Demand maintenance forms usually include items such as:
+Demand maintenance checklists usually include items such as:

 3. Crisis Maintenance Checklist